Performing a Data Warehouse Migration to Cut Cloud Computing Costs by 50% for a Leading Media Company

 Read more to see how the Wizeline team approached the problem and implemented a new GCP-based data architecture, reducing the time it takes the client to generate reports on key news metrics across 15 different business units from 11 hours to just 5 minutes while cutting cloud computing costs by 50%.

 The client needed to migrate its existing data warehouse from Redshift (Jenkins, Redshift, Mesosphere DC/OS, S3, EFS) to BigQuery (Cloud Composer a.k.a.
 Airflow in K8, BigQuery, GCS, DataStudio) to help generate key reports faster and accelerate its business.

-Redshift was the main destination for all the pipelines, but for some exceptional cases, an XLS file was created daily with extracted data from Redshift, and part of the information needed for these reports was stored in BigQuery.
+Redshift was the primary destination for all the pipelines, but for some exceptional cases, an XLS file was created daily with extracted data from BigQuery, which the client was using as a secondary data warehouse before partnering with Wizeline.

 To generate these files, Wizeline needed to extract the data from BigQuery to Google Cloud Storage (GCS), transfer those files to S3, and then load them into Redshift.
 The challenging part was that the data in BigQuery was stored as Nested Fields — something that Redshift does not support.
 This created the need to flatten the tables before extracting them to GCS.

 The generation of these reports was managed by a dedicated script running on Jenkins and included 13 months of data calculated daily for 15 different business units.
 One of the tables had close to 50 billion records, and the whole reporting process took around 11 hours to finish.

 This process was the cornerstone of the project because the reports provided insights into customer segmentation and preferences, enabling the business to see which news had more engagement.
 Based on these reports, the team established a budget and provided information to the C-level executives.